maarten-pennings/C64-bouncingbox/README.md

 ```

-The first two subroutines fill the bitmap for the two sprites, one
+The first two subroutines fill the slot holding the bitmap for the two sprites, one
 for the box (in slot A) and one for the dot (in slot B).
-The subroutine after that
+The subroutine after that (`SP0SP1`)
 writes to the VIC to setup the sprites (slots, color, expand, enable).

 The `INITSCRN` clears the screen, and `DRAWFRM` draws the first frame.
 Note that the variables section contains the initialization values, so
-that section alos determines the initial positions of the box and the dot.
+that section also determines the initial positions of the box and the dot.

 There is one tricky thing: `DM0` is initialized to 0, this ensures the first
 `DRAWFRM`, which XORs the dot, does not draw an old dot instead of erasing it.
-It would stick forever because there is a XOR for erase and draw.
+It would stick forever because `DRAWFRM` employs a XOR for erase and draw.

 Now that I write this, we probably need an `JSR DOTMOVAM` before the `DRAWFRM`
 in order compute `DA1` and `DM1`.
 They are 0 now, so no dot gets drawn
 in the first frame.
+A small bug.

 ## Loop

 Next comes the main loop.

+The first two sections (`LOOP` and `LOOP1`) are very similar.
+They check the box
+respectively dot frame counters (`BTIME`/`DTIME`) to see if those objects need to be moved.
+If so their _coordinates_ get updated (no drawing yet) and their frame counters reset.
+There is a separate subroutine to update the x and the y coordinates (for box and dot).
+For dot there is a third routine (`DOTMOVAM`), which computes the address and mask (`DA1` and `DM1`)
+from its coordinates (`DXP` and `DYP`).

+The four coordinate update routines inspect the associated direction variables to determine whether
+to do an increase or decrease.
+If the coordinate happens to go out of bounds two things
+happen: the direction is flipped, and the hit frame counter (`BHIT`, `DHIT`) is set.

 ```nasm
 LOOP